-Electrodynamical effects: Structural damages.
+- Electrodynamical effects: Structural damages.
 Deformations and rupture can be caused when conductors submitted to mechanical strengths are placed inside a magnetic field originated in another conductor.

-Thermal effects: Fires.
+- Thermal effects: Fires.
 Fire can be caused by heat dissipation by Joule effect.

-Effects on living beings: Burns and electrocutions.
+- Effects on living beings: Burns and electrocutions.
 Even during a short lapse, current passed is enough to electrocute and burn.

-Induction effects: As the electromagnetic field is variable, induced currents appear in every conductor.
+- Induction effects: As the electromagnetic field is variable, induced currents appear in every conductor.
 Damages can be severe if these conductors are connected to electronic equipment.

 Lightning strike and fires due to electric discharge can cause severe damages in buildings and equipment, thus drive economical losses.
 Service interruptions, halt in production processes and damaged control equipment due to lightning can incur high costs.
 Product Details:

-Lightning impulse current (10/350): 50 KA Iimp
+- Lightning impulse current (10/350): 50 KA Iimp

-Nominal discharge current (8/20): 50 KA In
+- Nominal discharge current (8/20): 50 KA In

-Response time Ta: Less than 100ns
+- Response time Ta: Less than 100ns

 - Follow current interrupting rating at Uc 25 KA Ifi Max. back-up fuse 500 AgL/gG